gy19rgm/GEOG5990Assessment1/README.md

 * agentframework.py - agent framework which sets up the agents (sheep) and sheepdogs and their relevant behaviours
 * in.txt - text file containing integers used to set up the values of the field environment

 If using Spyder, the backend may need to be changed in order for matplotlib to render the graphics succesfully.
-This can be set in Spyder by selecting 'Tools' > 'Preferences' > 'IPython console' > 'Graphics' > adjust the backend drop-down list to read TkInter > OK > Restart Spyder
+This can be set in Spyder by selecting 'Tools' > 'Preferences' > 'IPython console' > 'Graphics' > adjust the backend drop-down list to read TkInter > Apply > OK > Restart Spyder

 ## Running the model